Details & registration for the JASMIN User Conference, 1-2 October 2025 Find out more!

 Recovering snapshots of your home directory data

-The most recent backup is the one with the highest snapshot id number.
+The most recent backup is the one with the latest snapshot date.

 Find the ones relevant to your username with a command line this: